While stocks historically have been volatile, especially in response to major domestic or world events,

 Cost of missing the market

 Some people believe investing is a matter of timing.
-They say
+They

-professionals can’t accurately predict the exact timing of such
+investment professionals can’t accurately predict the exact

 Long-term investment success is more likely to be the result